-These and various other factors have all contributed to India becoming the fastest growing major economy in the world.
+These and various other factors have all contributed to India becoming the fastest-growing major economy in the world.

-Mutual funds in that light offer far higher returns when compared to the above two investments.
+Mutual funds, in that light, offer far higher returns when compared to the above two investments.
 And not just the above two but more too.

-Another added benefit mutual funds have over most other investment vehicles is that you can start investing with an amount as little as ₹500.
+Another added benefit mutual funds have over most other investment vehicles is that you can start investing with an amount of as little as ₹500.

-When you invest in a mutual fund you can assume you have outsourced investing.
-The experts at the mutual fund do the heavy-lifting for you.
-You as an investor just have to monitor the fund’s performance from time to time (not very regularly) to make sure it still matches your needs.
+When you invest in a mutual fund, you can assume you have outsourced investing.
+The experts at the mutual fund do the heavy lifting for you.
+However, as an investor, you must monitor the fund’s performance occasionally (not regularly) to ensure it matches your needs.

 Investing in mutual funds is very easy and convenient.
 You can do so from anywhere in the world.